-AT: a person returning voluntarily should cease to be a refugee.
+64 AT: a person returning voluntarily should cease to be a refugee.
+PRES: this text cannot be amended in this way because it was taken from the Geneva Convention.

-(ab) shall base itself on take into account precise and up-to-date information obtained from all relevant and available national, Union and international sources, and where available including Union level country of origin information and common analysis of country of origin information the common analysis on the situation in specific countries of origin and the guidance notes referred to in Articles 8 and 10 of Regulation (EU) No XXX/XX[Regulation on the European Union Agency for Asylum]or, as well as information and recommendations guidance issued by the United Nations High Commissioner for Refugees.63
+- 2. When points (e) and (f) of paragraph 1 apply, the determining authority shall: - (b [former a]) [...] have regard to whether the change of circumstances is of such a significant and non-temporary nature that the refugee's fear of persecution can no longer be regarded as well-founded; - (a [former b]) [...] take into account precise and up-to-date information obtained from [...] relevant and available national, Union and international sources, and where available [...] the common analysis on the situation in specific countries of origin and the guidance notes referred to in Articles 8 and 10 of Regulation (EU) No XXX/XX[Regulation on the European Union Agency for Asylum] [...].65

-This is without prejudice to the competence of the determining authority to decide on individual applications for international protection.
-64
+This is without prejudice to the competence of the determining authority to decide on applications for international protection.66

-DE: scrutiny reservation on point (b).
-PRES: see explanations for Art.
+65 PRES: see explanations for Art.
 7(3) and 8(3).
-The reasoning behind the change in the word order is that chronologically the Determining authority should first take into account the available information and then have regard to whether the change of circumstances is of such a significant and non-temporary nature that the refugee's fear of persecution can no longer be regarded as well-founded.
+The corresponding recital in this case is (40a).
+The reasoning behind the change in the word order is that chronologically the determining authority should first take into account the available information and then have regard to whether the change of circumstances is of such a significant and non-temporary nature that the refugee's fear of persecution can no longer be regarded as well-founded.